Vyral/base-template/_posts/insurance-telltale-signs-that-its-a-scam.md

 ---
 layout: post
 title: 'Insurance: Telltale Signs That it''s a Scam'
-date: 2018-06-06 23:11:01
+date: 2018-06-06 23:11:00
 tags:
   - Real Estate
-excerpt: How to tell if your insurance company is legit
+excerpt: >-
+  If you are questioning the legitimacy of your insurance company, there are a few key things to look at before you give them your business
 enclosure:
 pullquote: >-
   If you are questioning the legitimacy of your insurance company, there are a